Accent on Christian Faith

 In early December, prior to the end of the semester, the Center holds an Open House in the Fireside Room of the Draper Building.
 The Center provides refreshments, so that individuals can take time for breaks and moments of relaxation beside the fireplace as the semester winds down.

 Celebration of Christmas

 In early December, the CCC co-sponsors, with the Department of Music and Church of Christ, Union, an annual service of worship that emphasizes the music of the Christmas season and a reading of the account of the birth of Jesus.
 The Church of Christ, Union, as the historic founding church of the College, provides its ample facilities for this Christmas celebration.
 The College opens this event to the entire community; typically, approximately 1,000 people will attend this very popular and festive event.

 Christmas Breakfast for Facilities Management & Public Safety

-The CCC also provides one other event during its Christmas activities, for a very important part of the College community: the staff of Facilities Management.
-As a demonstration of the Center’s appreciation for the service that Facilities Management provides to the entire campus, the Center prepares a breakfast for the staff of this department.
+The CCC also provides one other event during its Christmas activities, for two very important parts of the College community: the staff of Facilities Management and Public Safety.
+As a demonstration of the Center’s appreciation for their service to the entire campus, the Center prepares a breakfast for the staff of these departments.